janreges/siteone-crawler/README.md

 * Option `--crawl-assets=<values>` to crawl also selected assets (images, fonts, styles, scripts, files).
 * Option `--headers-to-table=<values>` to specify which extra headers from the HTTP response to display in the output table.
+* Option `--include-regex=<regexp>` and `--ignore-regex=<regexp>` to include or ignore URLs based on regular expression.
+  Both arguments can be specified multiple times and can be combined.
 * Option `--add-random-query-params` to add random query params to test cache/anti-cache behavior.
 * Option `--remove-query-params` to remove all query parameters from the URLs to skip unwanted dynamic URLs.
 * Option `--hide-scheme-and-host` to hide the scheme and host from the URLs in the output table for more compact output.